coq-community/awesome-coq/README.md

 - [Bignums](https://github.com/coq/bignums) - Library of arbitrary large numbers.
 - [CoLoR](http://color.inria.fr) - Library on rewriting theory, lambda-calculus and termination, with sub-libraries on common data structures extending the Coq standard library.
+- [coq-haskell](https://github.com/jwiegley/coq-haskell) - Library smoothing the transition to Coq for Haskell users.
 - [Coq-std++](https://gitlab.mpi-sws.org/iris/stdpp) - Extended alternative standard library for Coq.
 - [ExtLib](https://github.com/coq-community/coq-ext-lib) - Collection of theories and plugins that may be useful in other Coq developments.
 - [FCSL-PCM](https://github.com/imdea-software/fcsl-pcm) - Formalization of partial commutative monoids as used in verification of pointer-manipulating programs.